 Rudy Ruiz is an American author, advocate and social entrepreneur.
 The son and grandson of Mexican immigrants, Rudy Ruiz was born in Brownsville, Texas and raised along the US-Mexico border, living in Matamoros, Mexico for extensive periods of time.
 He did not speak English until he entered school at the age of five.
 Once in school, he excelled and dreamt of growing up to be a writer, an entrepreneur, and a contributor to the wellbeing of immigrants and minorities, as well as to positive relations between diverse cultures and nations.
 He went on to earn a BA in Government, specializing in International Relations, at Harvard College.
 He then earned a Masters in Public Policy specializing in International Trade & Finance at the Harvard Kennedy School.

-Ruiz has been a long-time writer of fiction.
-His earliest works were published in a college literary publication at Harvard, where he studied literature and creative writing, and was awarded a Ford Foundation grant to support his writing endeavors.
+Rudy Ruiz is a writer of literary fiction, essays and political commentary.
+His earliest works were published at Harvard, where he studied literature and creative writing, and was awarded a Ford Foundation grant to support his writing endeavors.

 Seven for the Revolution was Ruiz’s fiction debut.
 The collection of short stories won four International Latino Book Awards.
 Since then, Ruiz’s short fiction has appeared in literary journals including BorderSenses, The Ninth Letter, New Texas, and the Notre Dame Review.
 In 2017, Rudy Ruiz was awarded the Gulf Coast Prize in Fiction.
 In 2020, Ruiz was a Finalist for both the Texas Institute of Letters’ Best Short Story Award as well as the Texas Observer’s annual Short Story Contest.
 Ruiz’s short story, “Allegiance,” was published in the Dillydoun Review International Fiction Prize Anthology.